chippr-robotics/chippr-agi/docs/_specs/04_Components.md

-# Components in Chippr-AGI
+---
+layout: default
+lang: en
+title: "Components in Chippr-AGI"
+permalink: /Start_here/Components
+parent: startHere

-Components in Chippr-AGI are the fundamental data structures that define the properties and attributes of entities within the Entity-Component-System (ECS) architecture.
-They work in conjunction with systems to create the behavior and functionality of the application.
+description: "Components in Chippr-AGI are the fundamental data structures that define the properties and attributes of entities within the Entity-Component-System (ECS) architecture.
+They work in conjunction with systems to create the behavior and functionality of the application."
+---

 ## Life Cycle of a Component